DivergentDraco/School-Eye-Tracking-Project/README.md

 - Head tilt and movement calibration issues\
 If the head moves after calibration, the head tracker program may have a hard time centering itself.
 Students at Sri Sangwan school may have a hard time keeping themselves still.

+If you encountered any problems, please contact us with email at SriSangwanISSP@gmail.com